bll123/di/README.txt

   Acknowledgements
   Copyright

-IMPORTANT NOTES: VERSION 5  (2025-2-5)
+IMPORTANT NOTES: VERSION 5/6  (2025-3-10)

   Version 5's code base has changed.
 The build process has changed and optionally uses cmake (3.13+).
 The display processing is entirely new code.
+  Version 6 had an ABI change to fix a crash.

-  Version 5 installs a shared library that can be used to get the disk space or percentages.
+  Version 5/6 installs a shared library that can be used to get the disk space or percentages.

-  Version 5.0.0 is very new, and there could still be errors.
+  Version 5/6 is very new, and there could still be errors.

-  2025-2-5 :  I will be working on testing quota operations and pooled
-              filesystem operations (zfs, advs).

 DESCRIPTION